MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 ## Components

-Many components and Azure services are used in the multi-region AKS reference architecture.
+Many components and Azure services are used in the multi-region AKS example scenario.
 Only those components with uniqueness to this multi-cluster architecture are listed here.
 For the remaining, refer to the [AKS Baseline architecture](../aks/baseline-aks.yml).

 - **Regional AKS clusters:** Multiple AKS clusters are deployed, each in a separate Azure region.
 During normal operations, network traffic is routed between all regions.
 If one region becomes unavailable, traffic is routed to a region closest to the user who issued the request.
 - **Regional hub-spoke networks:** A regional hub-spoke network pair is deployed for each regional AKS instance.
 Azure Firewall Manager policies are used to manage firewall policies across all regions.
 - **Regional key vault:** Azure Key Vault is provisioned in each region.
 Key vaults are used for storing sensitive values and keys specific to the AKS cluster and supporting services that are in that region.
 - **Multiple log workspaces:** Regional Log Analytics workspaces are used for storing regional networking metrics and diagnostic logs.
 Additionally, a shared Log Analytics instance is used to store metrics and diagnostic logs for all AKS instances.
 - **Global Azure Front Door profile:** Azure Front Door is used to load balance and route traffic to a regional Azure Application Gateway instance, which sits in front of each AKS cluster.
-Azure Front Door allows for layer 7 global routing, both of which are required for this reference architecture.
+Azure Front Door allows for layer 7 global routing, both of which are required for this example scenario.
 - **Global container registry:** The container images for the workload are stored in a managed container registry.
 In this architecture, a single Azure Container Registry is used for all Kubernetes instances in the cluster.
 Geo-replication for Azure Container Registry enables replicating images to the selected Azure regions and providing continued access to images even if a region is experiencing an outage.

 ## Design patterns

-This reference architecture uses two cloud design patterns:
+This example scenario uses two cloud design patterns:
 - [Geodes (geographical nodes)](../../../patterns/geodes.yml), where any region can service any request.
 - [Deployment Stamps](../../../patterns/deployment-stamp.yml), where multiple independent copies of an application or application component are deployed from a single source, such as a deployment template.